-Do you want to insert a check mark, which is also called a tick mark, in your slides?
-Very often, this symbol indicates a task is done, and you may want to add it as part of your regular text in text placeholders and boxes, shapes, tables, and even charts.
+Do you want to insert a check mark, which is also called a tick mark or a tally mark, in your PowerPoint slides?
+Very often, this symbol indicates a task that’s done, an answer that’s correct, or something that’s checked or verified.
+You may want to add this check or tick symbol as part of your regular text in text placeholders and boxes, shapes, tables, and even charts.
 Fortunately, it is very easy to complete this task in most versions of PowerPoint for Windows.
 There may be slight differences, depending upon whether you are using a newer or older version of PowerPoint, but even then, the process is very similar.
 Using one of these options, you will be able to add a check mark or tick mark in PowerPoint.

 We will look at four ways to add a check mark in PowerPoint: